-Missouri State Operating General Permit number MORA09315 was issued on 02/09/2017 based on information entered into the Missouri Department of Natural Resources' electronic Permitting (ePermitting) system.
+Missouri State Operating General Permit number MORA14904 was issued on 12-02-2019 based on information entered into the Missouri Department of Natural Resources' electronic Permitting (ePermitting) system.
 Missouri Regulation 10 CSR 20-6.010(2)(B) requires that all applications for construction and operating permits be signed.
-Please print, review, sign, and mail this document to the Missouri Department of Natural Resources (Department) within 30 days of the Issue Date (02/09/2017).